 (3) Subject to the monetary limit and any conditions prescribed by the regulations for the purposes of this subsection, the Minister may write off relevant amounts.

-(4) Subject to any conditions prescribed by the regulations for the purposes of this subsection, the Minister may, with the prior approval of the Governor, write off relevant amounts that are greater than the monetary limit prescribed for the purposes of subsection (3).
+(4) Subject to any conditions prescribed by the regulations for the purposes of this subsection, the Minister may, with the prior approval of the Treasurer, write off relevant amounts that are greater than the monetary limit prescribed for the purposes of subsection (3).

 (5) Another written law that applies to a statutory authority prevails to the extent of any inconsistency with this section.

+[Section 48 amended: No. 12 of 2021 s.
+12.]

 49. Loss of official money or property, liability of officers for

 (1) For the purposes of this section —